-In this pathway, Harvard Extension School will credit four courses toward the management program for earning the MITx MicroMasters Program in Supply Chain Management.
-To earn the master’s degree, you complete the following eight courses.
+In this pathway, Harvard Extension School will credit 4 courses (16 credits) toward the management program for earning the MITx MicroMasters Program in Supply Chain Management, leaving you with 8 courses (32 credits) left to complete.

 - 1 organizational behavior course

 - 1 finance course

 - 1 applied active learning elective (on campus)

 Nearly all courses can be taken online, but the degree requires a Harvard University on-campus experience.
 You have two choices for your applied active learning elective: